Summer Visiting Research Fellowships

 - Banking and business in the American South

 A list of past Summer Visiting Research Fellowship recipients can be found here

 - Have or be actively pursuing the terminal degree in your discipline, OR

 - Be an established performing or creative artist, in which case the terminal degree requirement may be waived.

 - Submit a research proposal and research plan that draws deeply and substantively on the collections of the Wilson Special Collections Library to support your research.

 - Agree to participate in the intellectual life of the Library and the fellowship program, which will include a public presentation of research findings and experiences and the submission of a brief research report.
-Fellows may be invited to submit papers to a capstone symposium in Southern Studies that will take place in 2021-2022.
+Fellows may be invited to submit papers to a capstone symposium in Southern Studies.

 The online application requires the submission of the following supporting materials:

 - Research Proposal: A brief narrative (no more than 1200 words) that describes your proposed research and its intellectual significance.

 - Research Plan: A substantive preliminary list of Wilson Library resources that will be consulted during your residency.
 Brief annotations concerning the relevancy of a collection should be included.